sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 We confirmed it using the McNemar's test <d-cite key="P18-1128"></d-cite> which shows no statistically significant difference (p-value=0.48).
 On the good side, this is the only approach were our models surpass all baselines.

-**What can we learn?** While TF and F models outperform all others, the difference between their performance is negligible.
+**What can we learn? 🤔** While TF and F models outperform all others, the difference between their performance is negligible.

 ***